Summary of BSP Divisional Guidelines

 Division of Invertebrate Zoology

-Mary Rice Award for Best Student Oral Presentation
+Mary Rice Award for Best Student Talk

-Students should indicate their interest in competing in the Best Student Oral Presentation Award by checking the DIZ Best Student Presentation box and selecting Oral as presentation type on the Abstract/Transmittal Form.
-DIZ will group students competing for the BSP in a single oral session.
-The finalists will be selected based on their abstract by a committee appointed by the DIZ Division Chair.
-Candidates not selected as finalists will still be expected to present an oral presentation in a regular session.
-The winner(s) will be selected by a 3 judge committee who will attend the entire best student presentation session based on their presentations and answers to audience’ questions.
-The results will be announced at the DIZ business meeting.
+DIZ will group finalists competing for the BSP in a single talk session.
+The winner(s) will be selected by a 3 judge committee who will attend the entire best student presentation session based on their presentations and answers to audience questions.
+The results will be announced at the DIZ members’ meeting.

 Alan Kohn Award for Best Student Poster

 Students should indicate their interest in competing in the Best Student Poster Presentation Award by checking the DIZ Best Student Presentation box and selecting Poster as presentation type on the Abstract/Transmittal Form.
-Poster entrants will be present at a special session for candidates at the meeting.The winner(s) will be selected by a 3 judge committee and informed after the meeting.
+All qualified poster entrants will present at the meeting in a single poster session.
+The winner(s) will be selected by a 3 judge committee and informed after the meeting.

-The Adrian M. Wenner Strong Inference Award
+Adrian M. Wenner Strong Inference Award

-The selection of the paper or poster to receive the “Adrian M. Wenner Strong Inference Award” shall be on the basis of how well and explicitly it meets the standards of the strong inference or multiple working hypotheses approach, as described in any one of the following papers:
+The selection of the talk or poster to receive the “Adrian M. Wenner Strong Inference Award” shall be on the basis of how well and explicitly it meets the standards of the strong inference or multiple working hypotheses approach, as described in any one of the following papers:

 • Chamberline, T.C.
 1890 (reprinted in 1965).
 The method of multiple working hypotheses.
 Science 148: 754-759.